-- The Strict and Multipurpose generations of the Sponsor-validated profile SHALL include either subject:givenName and/or subject:surname, or the subject:pseudonym. - The Legacy generations MAY omit the subject:givenName, subject:surname, and subject:pseudonym attributes and include only the subject:commonName as described in Section 7.1.4.2.2(a).
+- 1. The Legacy generations MAY omit the subject:givenName, subject:surname, and subject:pseudonym attributes and include only the subject:commonName as described in Section 7.1.4.2.2(a). - 2.
+The Multipurpose and Strict generations SHALL include either subject:givenName and/or subject:surname, or the subject:pseudonym.

-7.1.4.2.5 Subject DN attributes for individual-validated profile
+7.1.4.2.6 Subject DN attributes for individual-validated profile